Lisa Lopes

-Lisa Nicole Lopes (May 27, 1971 – April 25, 2002), also known by her stage name Left Eye, was an American singer, rapper, and songwriter.
+Lisa Nicole Lopes (May 27, 1971 – April 25, 2002), also known by her stage name Left Eye, was an American rapper and singer-songwriter.
 She was a member of the R&B girl group TLC, alongside Tionne "T-Boz" Watkins and Rozonda "Chilli" Thomas.
-Besides rapping and singing on TLC recordings, Lopes was the creative force behind the group, receiving more co-writing credits than the other members.
+Besides rapping on TLC recordings, Lopes was the creative force behind the group, receiving more co-writing credits than the other members.
 She also designed some of their outfits and the stage for their FanMail Tour and contributed to the group's image, album titles, artworks, and music videos.
 Through her work with TLC, Lopes won four Grammy Awards.

 During her brief solo career, Lopes scored two US top 10 singles with "Not Tonight" and "U Know What's Up", as well as one UK number-one single with "Never Be the Same Again", the latter a collaboration with Melanie C of the English girl group Spice Girls.
 She also produced another girl group, Blaque, who scored a platinum album and two US top 10 hits.
 Lopes remains the only member of TLC to have released a solo album.

 In 2002, Lopes was killed in a car crash in Honduras while volunteering at a children's development center.
 Lopes lost control of her rental SUV when she swerved to avoid a truck.
 She was the only one not wearing a seatbelt; four other passengers were injured enough to require hospitalization.
 The documentary The Last Days of Left Eye was released and aired on VH1 in May 2007.

 Early life

 Lisa Nicole Lopes was born on May 27, 1971, in Philadelphia, Pennsylvania, the daughter of Wanda (née Andino), a seamstress, and Ronald Lopes Sr., a US Army staff sergeant.
+She was raised in Logan, Philadelphia.

 Lisa has a younger brother, Ronald Jr., and a younger sister, Raina (nicknamed Reigndrop).
+In a 2002 interview with Sister 2 Sister, Ronald Jr. said that he and his siblings were Black, with some Portuguese ancestry on their father's side and Mexican ancestry on their mother's.
 Lopes said her father was "very strict, very domineering" and that he treated the family like they were in "boot camp".
 He was also a "talented musician" who played the harmonica, clarinet, piano, and saxophone.

 Lopes' parents separated when she was still in school, and her paternal grandmother raised her during the later years of her childhood.
 She began playing with a toy piano at five years old, and later composed her own songs.
 By age 10, Lopes formed the musical trio The Lopes Kids with her siblings, with whom she performed gospel songs at local events and churches.
 She attended the Philadelphia High School for Girls.
 In an interview with The Independent, Lopes said that at 14 she was moved after hearing the Queen Latifah and Monie Love song "Ladies First".